kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 request finishes being served, and the actual service time was S, the queue’s virtual start time is decremented by G - S.

-#### Fair Queuing for Server Requests, with equal allocations, intended behavior
+#### Fair Queuing for Server Requests, with equal allocations and serial virtual execution, intended behavior

 Here is a succinct summary of behavior intended to solve the Fair Queuing for Server Requests problem but with equal allocations instead